Skip to main content

 The JobTrendZA PowerBI report on the right provides a summary overview of job trends as extracted from JobTrendZA, allowing you to explore job opportunities by location, industry, occupation, and various employment parameters, including employment type and level.
 View the report to discover how JobTrendZA empowers decision-making with via the depth and precision of its analysis.

-• Permanent job opportunities showed an increase of 2.77%, and volunteer job opportunities showed a very slight decrease of 0.03%.
+• Permanent job opportunities showed a considerable increase of 5.26%, and temporary job opportunities showed a small increase of 0.39%.

-• On-site job opportunities showed an increase of 2.16%, and remote job opportunities showed a small increase of 0.34%.
+• Remote job opportunities showed an increase of 2.32%, and onsite job opportunities showed an increase of 1.89%.

-• Intermediate level job opportunities showed an increase of 2.84%, and the number of senior management job opportunities showed no change since February 2026.
+• Intermediate job opportunities showed a sizeable increase of 4.22%, and management/specialist job opportunities showed a slight increase of 0.81%.

-For the month of March, the location of most (73.29%) job opportunities remained in Gauteng and the Western Cape.
-More than half (62.30%) of the job opportunities also remained in the following industries: Professional, scientific and technical activities (reaching a new high since January 2024); Information and communication; and Financial and insurance activities.
-Regarding occupation groups, slightly less than half (46.06%) continued to be in the following: Management; Computer and Mathematical; and Business and Financial Operations.
-All three of these percentages showed a slight increase since February.
+For the month of May, the location of most (72.21%) job opportunities remained in Gauteng and the Western Cape.
+Well over half (62.30%) of the job opportunities also remained in the following industries: Professional, scientific and technical activities; Information and communication; and Financial and insurance activities.
+Regarding occupation groups, slightly less than half (46.88%) continued to be in the following: Management; Computer and Mathematical; and Business and Financial Operations.

 These results can be explored in depth on the interactive JobTrendZA report here.